foxglove/mcap/docs/guides/python/writing-jsonschema.md

 $ brew install mcap
 ```

-Run the following commands to summarize your file’s contents and to verify that it has no issues:
+Run the following commands to summarize your file's contents and to verify that it has no issues:

 ```bash
 $ mcap info output.mcap